 The new building fund would be open to all local authorities and schools and will replace Labour's flagship BSF scheme, which Mr Gove axed in its entirety last year because he said it was inefficient.

 The move ended school rebuilds in about 700 schools and prompted outrage from head teachers, pupils and MPs.
 About 600 schemes that were far advanced went ahead.

-He said funds would from now on be allocated on the basis of need, with money going to the most dilapidated schools.'In tatters'
+He said funds would from now on be allocated on the basis of need, with money going to the most dilapidated schools.

 Mr Gove has also ordered a full survey of the school estate to discover the areas of highest physical need.

 Under the new scheme, schools would be invited to use standardised off-the-shelf designs in order to keep down costs.

 Shadow education secretary Andy Burnham challenged Mr Gove to reveal how much it was costing the taxpayer to reimburse the six councils.

 He said Mr Gove had failed to get a good deal from the Treasury for school buildings and that the spending review had left the budget for this "in tatters".

 Ty Goddard, director of the British Council for School Environments, said: "The importance of a comprehensive survey into the school estate cannot be understated - we can't be sure of what we need to do until we're sure of what the problems are.